layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/deploy/_index.md

 ---
-docType: "Chapter"
 id: "deploy"
+title: "Validate and Deploy Resources"
 description: "In this section you will validate your design and deploy the resources to a Kubernetes cluster"
-lectures: 12
 weight: 5
-title: "Validate and Deploy Resources"
 ---

 ### Deploy the Resources